Status per 2.6.2020

-The suspension has no influence on the period of validity of IP rights.
-IP rights that expire between 21 March and 19 April 2020 will therefore not be extended as a result of the suspension.
+The suspension had no influence on the period of validity of IP rights.
+IP rights that expired between 21 March and 19 April 2020 were therefore not extended as a result of the suspension.

 Until further notice, no courses will take place at the IPI.
 We will provide information on courses scheduled for later dates as soon as possible.

 To support you, we are offering assisted patent searches and assisted patent analyses at a reduced price of 100 instead of 300 Swiss francs up until 31.12.2020.
 Until further notice, we will be carrying out searches and analyses via an online meeting platform.
 The basic conditions remain unchanged.

 To the request form.

 We can carry out ip-search patent and trade mark searches for you without restrictions, thanks to home office.
 The security of the services remains fully guaranteed.
 We are happy to provide you with more information on our trade mark searches and patent and technology searches.

 The IPI is actively participating in the WIPO dialogue on intellectual property and artificial intelligence